dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

   - (Perhaps) be notified when Danny writes some new words.
 - **Person checking Danny out**
   - Find out if Danny is the right person to help them.
-  - Contact him.
+  - Contact Danny.

-That feels like a good set of goals to start with.
+This feels like a good set of goals to start with.
 But they come in a strict order of priority: Danny &rarr; Interested Reader &rarr; Person Checking Danny Out.
 This is my personal website, after all.

 So here's a rule I'm gonna try to stick to: